ayusheda97/Project-Modelling/README.md

 ### 2) Model Training and Evaluation

 This segment involves:
-- Implementing and training multiple deep learning models, including InceptionV3, ResNet50, and ANN
+- Implementing and training multiple deep learning models, including vit_l32, EfficientNetB4, InceptionResNetV2, MobileNetV2, Xception and DenseNet201
 - Evaluating model performance using accuracy, precision, recall, and F1-score
-- Selecting InceptionV3 as the best-performing model
+- Selected the top 3 performing algorithms out of 6 and building a combined model to get a better accuracy

 ### In Progress